Verizon Logo

 When did Verizon change its logo?

 The company changed its logo in 2015 after using the old emblem for 15 years.
-This redesign happened with the acquisition of AOL and showed the brand’s aim to update its identity.
+This redesign occurred following the acquisition of AOL and reflected the brand’s aim to update its identity.

 The new logo was a big change.
-The designers removed the large checkmark and used a smaller, simpler version.
+The designers removed the large checkmark and replaced it with a smaller, simpler version.
 They eliminated the gradient effect, creating a cleaner, modern look.
-This update aimed to give a fresh, clear visual identity to appeal to consumers and show the brand’s focus on innovation.
+This update aimed to give the brand a fresh, clear visual identity that appeals to consumers and reflects its focus on innovation.
 By adopting this new logo, the company signaled a new era.